 Yes!
 And much more environmentally friendly than other protein sources such as whey, soy and pea.
 Collagen is a co-product of animal agriculture which means if we weren't using it for a health food product it'd be going to landfill.

-For our cookies and nut butter we use a grass-fed hydrolysed bovine collagen.
-For our collagen powder we use a sustainably sourced marine collagen (free from crustaceans).
+For our cookies and nut butter we use a beautiful grass-fed hydrolysed bovine collagen from Argentina (we're working on an Australian made version, it just doesn't exist yet!).

 Our Bioactive Marine Collagen comes from Germany.
 For our nut butters and cookies we use a grass-fed bovine collagen from Brazil and Argentina.